There are several reasons why parents decide they want or need their breastfed baby to consume milk from a bottle. When or if that decision is mad...

 Bottle Feeding Problems - Why Your Baby Squirms, Appears Uncomfortable During Feeds, Fusses, Cries Or Refuses A Bottle

 Is your baby rejecting/ refusing a bottle?
 When your baby squirms, appears uncomfortable during feed, fusses, cries or refuses to eat, it can be challenge to figure out the cause.
 The timing and type of behavior she exhibits provides vital clues.
-This article discusses potential reasons for why your baby won't take a bottle.

 Does your baby refuse a bottle or refuses breastfeeding?
 You’re wondering why your baby won't take a bottle.
 Feeding a baby should be an enjoyable experience for all involved, however when baby repeatedly refuses to feed despite being hungry this makes feeding a frustrating and stressful experience for all involved.
 Identifying the cause of why your baby is rejecting feeds is essential to the solution.